RizatdinovNail/El-Archivo-Del-Tiempo/README.md

 ## Repository

-This repository contains the source code for the university project and demonstrates the gameplay systems and programming architecture implemented during development.
+This repository contains the source code and project assets for the university project.
+Different components of the project are subject to different rights; see LICENSE and ARTWORK_LICENSE.md